An investment in the Allen School is an investment that can change the world

 - Graduate student excellence: Competing for the strongest graduate students

-- Undergraduate student excellence: Enabling Washington's most outstanding high school students to attend UW CSE
+- Undergraduate student excellence: Enabling Washington's most outstanding high school students to attend the Allen School

-- Innovation and leadership: Facilitating special initiatives in learning, discovery, and engagement
+- Innovation and leadership: Facilitating special initiatives in education, research and engagement